kali/extropy/README.md

 ## Run the example

-You need java in your $PATH.
-I use version jdk 8, but 6 and 7 should be ok.
+You need java in your $PATH and it has to point to a Java 8 setup.
+It will *not* work with earlier versions.
 You'll also need a MongoDB server you can safely play with, and I'll be using the mongo client to demonstrate the main features.